mistereechapman/github-actions-usage/README.md

 +--------------------------------+---------------------+--------+-------+---------+
 ```

+It also writes the files to disc for collection by external services

 ## How Does it Work?

 The action calls GitHub REST API endpoints to get the required information, and then prettyprint for formatting.